72nd/pydantic-xlsx/README.md

 ## Document options

 The library tries to output spreadsheets with some reasonable styles and tweaks.
 By defining the inner `Config` class in your model, you can control this behavior and the appearance of the output document.
-For more information you can consult the documentation on the `XlsxConfig` class (TODO: insert link).
+For more information you can consult the documentation on the [`XlsxConfig` class](https://72nd.github.io/pydantic-xlsx/pydantic_xlsx/config.html#XlsxConfig).

 ### Header font (`header_font`)